petrapoklukar/EWB_Openhack2019/README.md

 5. it contains a global forum for sharing information and insights gained from the past projects categorised by the content.

 ### Mobile App Demo
-Click [here](https://www.figma.com/proto/IWB6k18ao839QL7eOabGoi/EWBFlow?node-id=34%3A67&scaling=scale-down) to see around the EWBFlow app.
+Click <a href="https://www.figma.com/proto/IWB6k18ao839QL7eOabGoi/EWBFlow?node-id=7%3A0&scaling=scale-down" target="_blank">here</a> to see around the EWBFlow app.

 ![Image of the Mobile version](https://github.com/petrapoklukar/EWB_Openhack2019/blob/master/Mobileversion_Example.png)